Hong Kong Autonomy Act

 The Hong Kong Autonomy Act is legislation passed by the United States Congress following the enactment in June 2020 by the Chinese Standing Committee of the National People's Congress of the Hong Kong national security law.

 The Act was signed into law by US President Donald Trump on 14 July 2020, and imposes sanctions on officials and entities in Hong Kong as well as in mainland China that are deemed to help violate Hong Kong's autonomy, and punishes financial institutions that do business with them.

 At the signing, Trump also signed Executive Order 13936 to "hold China accountable for its aggressive actions against the people of Hong Kong".
 Trump also revoked the territory's special status, saying “No special privileges [for Hong Kong], no special economic treatment and no export of sensitive technologies".
 He also blocked any dealings in US property by anyone determined to be responsible for or complicit in "actions or policies that undermine democratic processes or institutions in Hong Kong", and directs officials to "revoke license exceptions for exports to Hong Kong," and includes revoking special treatment for Hong Kong passport holders.
 Citing the Act, on 11 August 2020, the United States customs announced that after 25 September goods imported into the US cannot use the "Made In Hong Kong" label and will need to be labeled "Made In China".

 Background

 In 2019 widespread pro-democracy protests erupted in Hong Kong in response to a proposed extradition bill, which would allow China to exert stricter control over the city's legal system.
-In June 2020, Beijing bypassed the Hong Kong's legislature to impose an extensive national security law which criminalized secession, subversion, terrorism, and collusion with foreign forces.
+In June 2020, Beijing bypassed the Legislative Council of Hong Kong to impose an extensive national security law which criminalized secession, subversion, terrorism, and collusion with foreign forces.
 The law effectively dismantled Hong Kong's remaining political freedoms and judicial independence.